-Late in 2003 came the shock news that the ground was to close.
+Late in 2003 came the shock news that cricket could end at the ground.
 Changes to the funding of cricket meant that the leaseholders were no longer able to cover the costs of the Jesmond Ground.
 They told the Trust which owns the ground that they were giving notice to hand back the lease.

 A campaign group called savingcricket@jesmond was formed and a high profile public campaign was launched in March 2004.